-Host: I was going to ask is this a complex method, but you just mentioned it’s simple and easy.
-How, it sounds difficult.
+Host: I was going to ask is a complex method, but you just mentioned it’s simple and easy.
+How it sounds difficult.
 How is it possible to do that?

-Dr. John: But what the synthesis affect my book does is it breaks the complex down into very understandable concepts.
+Dr. John: But what the synthesis affects my book does is it breaks the complex down into very understandable concepts.

 Host: Now, who does this work for?
 What issues or problems do these people have come to you and you go through the process of synthesis with them?